frenetic-lang/frenetic/guide/02-OxRepeater.md

   see the controller receiving all pings (and other traffic, such as ARP).

-This repeater is functionall correct, but laughably inefficient.
+This repeater is functionally correct, but laughably inefficient.

 ### Exercise 2: An Efficient Repeater